 Children will adore the slapstick in this movie, especially the scenes where Chaplin tries out the feeding machine and when he experiments with roller skates at the department store.

-Viewers have to remind themselves how prescient this movie was.
+Viewers have to remind themselves how prescient MODERN TIMES was.
 To us, it may not be surprising that the boss watches the workers on-screen, but this was before the invention of television -- and more than a decade before the publication of Orwell's 1984.
 Interestingly, it was several years after the invention of the talkies.
 But Chaplin wanted to make a silent movie, and silent this one is, except for a few words, some sound effects, and a gibberish song.

 Families can talk about...

 Families can talk about the Depression and the concerns about the dehumanizing effect of technology that are a part of Modern Times.
 Why did the boss want Chaplin to try the eating machine?
 What would Frank Gilbreth of "Cheaper By the Dozen" think of the machine?

 Why did Chaplin want to go back to jail?
 Why didn't Goddard want to go to jail?
 Did Chaplin want you to think that prison was like the factory?
 Better?
 How can you tell?
 How did Chaplin and Goddard differ in their reactions to their troubles?